Sonata for piano four-hands, K. 497

 The Sonata for piano four-hands in F major, K. 497, is a sonata for piano four-hands in three movements composed by Wolfgang Amadeus Mozart in 1786.

 The autograph manuscript of the sonata is preserved in the Fitzwilliam Museum, Cambridge.

 History

 Mozart composed the sonata for piano four-hands in F major in Vienna in August 1786, between composing his operas Le nozze di Figaro and Don Giovanni.
-He may have written it to play it with a student, Nikolaus Joseph von Jacquin' daughter Franziska von Jacquin.
+He may have written it to play it with a student, Nikolaus Joseph von Jacquin's daughter Franziska von Jacquin.

 Movements

 The sonata is structured in three movements: